WPamc/DebiCheck-Collections/README.md

 }
 ```

-Create a folder named `SqlQueries` next to `appsettings.json` in the `DbConnection` directory and place the queries inside `Collections.sql` and `CreditorDefaults.sql`.
+Create a folder named `SqlQueries` next to `appsettings.json` in the `PAMC.DatabaseConnection` directory and place the queries inside `Collections.sql` and `CreditorDefaults.sql`.
 These files support normal line breaks for readability.

 ## Running